 \section{Abstract}

-In the landscape of Recommender System (RS) applications, reinforcement learning (RL) has recently emerged as a powerful tool, primarily due to its proficiency in optimizing long-term rewards.
+In Recommender System (RS) applications, reinforcement learning (RL) has recently emerged as a powerful tool, primarily due to its proficiency in optimizing long-term rewards.
 Nevertheless, it suffers from instability in the learning process, stemming from the intricate interactions among bootstrapping, off-policy training, and function approximation.
 Moreover, in multi-reward recommendation scenarios, designing a proper reward setting that reconciles the inner dynamics of various tasks is quite intricate.
-In response to these challenges, we introduce DT4IER, an advanced decision transformer-based recommendation model that is engineered to not only elevate the effectiveness of recommendations but also to achieve a harmonious balance between immediate user engagement and long-term retention.
-The DT4IER applies an innovative multi-reward design that adeptly balances short and long-term rewards with user-specific attributes, which serve to enhance the contextual richness of the reward sequence ensuring a more informed and personalized recommendation process.
-To enhance its predictive capabilities, DT4IER incorporates a high-dimensional encoder, skillfully designed to identify and leverage the intricate interrelations across diverse tasks.
-Furthermore, we integrate a contrastive learning approach within the action embedding predictions, a strategy that significantly boosts the model's overall performance.
-Experiments on three real-world datasets demonstrate the effectiveness of DT4IER against state-of-the-art Sequential Recommender Systems (SRSs) and Multi-Task Learning (MTL) models in terms of both prediction accuracy and effectiveness in specific tasks.
-The source code is accessible online to facilitate replication \footnote{\url{https://anonymous.4open.science/r/DT4IER-5837}}.
+To this end, we propose a novel decision transformer-based recommendation model, DT4IER, to not only elevate the effectiveness of recommendations but also to achieve a harmonious balance between immediate user engagement and long-term retention.
+The DT4IER applies an innovative multi-reward design that adeptly balances short and long-term rewards with user-specific attributes, which serve to enhance the contextual richness of the reward sequence, ensuring a more informed and personalized recommendation process.
+To enhance its predictive capabilities, DT4IER incorporates a high-dimensional encoder to identify and leverage the intricate interrelations across diverse tasks.
+Furthermore, we integrate a contrastive learning approach within the action embedding predictions, significantly boosting the model's overall performance.
+Experiments on three real-world datasets demonstrate the effectiveness of DT4IER against state-of-the-art baselines in terms of both immediate user engagement and long-term retention.
+The source code is accessible online to facilitate replication \footnote{https://github.com/Applied-Machine-Learning-Lab/DT4IER}.